PHP-QA-CI: A Comprehensive Quality Assurance Pipeline in a Single Dependency

 CI/CD Integration

-PHP-QA-CI is designed to work seamlessly in continuous integration environments.
+PHP-QA-CI works seamlessly in CI environments.
 Here's an example GitHub Actions workflow:

 name: Quality Assurance